rjamorim/compnet-pa2/readme.txt

 This program simulates network-layer routing uwing the Bellman Ford algorithm, implementing poison reverse.

-Updates are sent to neighboring nodes using JSON formatted messages.
+Cost updates and commands are sent to neighboring nodes using JSON formatted messages.

 Running the program: